-Our national debt (the total amount owed by our federal government to our creditors) is now approaching $32 trillion, an unprecedented amount both overall and by various other measures such as in relation to our overall economy (debt-to-GDP).
-As just one consequence of great concern, the annual interest payments on our debt are now the fastest-growing part of our federal budget, more than, for example, education and defense.
+Our national debt (the total amount owed by our federal government to our creditors) has now past $32 trillion, an unprecedented amount both overall and by various other measures such as in relation to our overall economy (debt-to-GDP).
+As just one consequence of great concern, the annual interest payments on our debt are now the fastest-growing part of our federal budget.

 I believe that our federal budget should not be, as it has become, a routine exercise, but instead a document and agenda that comprehensively address our nation’s needs and expenses in a fiscally sustainable way.
 We have urgent challenges, from climate change to health care and beyond, and we need a full and difficult debate on how best to balance their cost with our ability and commitment to raise and allocate scarce resources.

-If we continue on our current fiscally unsustainable path, we will further reduce our ability to deal not only with normal course needs but with emergencies like COVID-19 or economic downturns.
 There are a number of priorities that we must address, but without a conversation on the debt, payments on the interest will crowd out our ability to address these and currently-unknown priorities.
-I urge you to watch my speech before the full House on our fiscal crisis here (https://youtu.be/QfIgF66dmvg).
+For an overview as well as specific initiatives, I invite you to watch my speech before the full House on our fiscal crisis here (https://youtu.be/QfIgF66dmvg).
+Please also view my testimony to the U.S. House Budget Committee, on which I previously served, here (https://www.youtube.com/watch?v=XM3lxmsEIH0&t=11s).